alddiaz/MATLAB_AprilTag3/procedure.md

-# How to compile MATLAB_AprilTag3
-## The AprilTag3 MATLAB MEX wrapper for Linux
+# How to compile MATLAB_AprilTag3 - The MEX wrapper for Linux

 ## STEP 1: Compile AprilTag library